-3.5 Site Design Policies
+2.5 Site Design Policies

 - a.
-Developments should: - orient the primary façades of buildings to frame the edges of streets, parks and open spaces; - ii. consider sun exposure to the public realm and amenity spaces; - iii. consider how building orientation can optimize seasonal solar aspects; - iv. consider opportunities to retain existing, healthy trees; - v. consider snow storage and removal; - vi. minimize the area of a site that is dedicated to vehicular movement by using shared access, efficient building placement and site layout; - vii. design and locate infrastructure in a manner that minimizes disturbances to existing public trees; - viii. respect view corridors identified in local area plans; - ix. consider slope-adaptive design solutions on sloped sites; - x. provide direct and convenient connections to nearby transit stops; and, - xi. provide vehicular access from the lane.
-Where there is no rear lane, or the site is inaccessible from the rear lane, access and egress should be located on the least active street frontage and impacts on the public realm should be minimized.
+Developments should: - orient the primary façades of buildings to frame the edges of streets, parks and open spaces; - ii. consider sun exposure to the public realm and amenity spaces; - iii. consider how building orientation can optimize seasonal solar aspects; - iv. consider opportunities to retain existing, healthy trees; - v. consider snow storage and removal; - vi. consider opportunities to provide permeable surfaces to improve retention and infiltration of stormwater; - vii. minimize the area of a site that is dedicated to vehicular movement by using shared access, efficient building placement and site layout; - viii.design and locate infrastructure in a manner that minimizes disturbances to existing public trees: - ix. respect view corridors identified in local area plans; - x. consider slope-adaptive design solutions on sloped sites; - xi. provide safe, convenient and attractive pedestrian connectivity within the site; - xii. provide direct and convenient pedestrian connections to the public realm and nearby transit stops; and,

-- b.
+- xiii. provide vehicular access from the lane.
+Where there is no rear lane, or the site is inaccessible from the rear lane, access and egress should be located on the least active street frontage and impacts on the public realm should be minimized. - b.
 New driveways should not be located on streets with existing access from a lane.
 New driveways may be considered when the proposed driveway minimizes impact to pedestrian or cycling routes, or where they improve mid-block accessibility to pedestrian routes. - c.
-Access and internal site mobility for all new developments with multiple buildings should be designed for universal accessibility.
+Pedestrian access and internal circulation for all new developments with multiple buildings should be designed for universal accessibility.
 Where challenging topography or other site constraints prevent achieving accessibility standards, alternative design solutions may be considered. - d.
-Developments are encouraged to include secure bicycle parking and other bicycle-supportive facilities to promote cycling as a viable, safe and convenient mode of transportation. - e.
-Secure and convenient bicycle facilities should be provided in all new commercial, mixed-use and multi-residential developments. - f.
-Development in proximity to a transit station area should encourage and support transit ridership by: - i. improving pedestrian and cycling route connections to transit stations; and, - ii. supporting shared-mobility options.
+Developments are encouraged to include secure bicycle parking and other bicycle-supportive facilities to promote cycling as a viable, safe and convenient mode of transportation. - Secure and convenient bicycle facilities should be provided in all new commercial, mixed-use and multi-residential developments. - f.
+Development in proximity to a transit station area should encourage and support transit ridership by: - i. providing direct and convenient access to pedestrian and cycling routes that connect to transit stations; and, - ii. supporting shared-mobility options, where appropriate.